-- nedical treatment: you have a sign of infection such as a fever or sore throat. you have any unexpected bruising or bleeding. you have a rash, swelling of your face, lips, tongue or throat, with difficulty breathing you may be having a serious allergic reaction to the medicine (such as apphylavia annipoodoma) (such as anaphylaxis, angioeodema). - you have black or bloody stool or if you vomit blood or dark particles that look like coffee grounds.
+- throat. you have any unexpected bruising or bleeding. you have a rash, swelling of your face, lips, tongue or throat, with difficulty breathing you may be having a serious allergic reaction to the medicine (such as anaphylaxis, angioeodema). you have black or bloody stool or if you vomit blood or dark particles that look like offee grounds.
 These may be signs of bleeding in the stomach or intestines.
-The frequency of certain side effects is dependent on

-The traquency or certain side errects is dependent on the transplanted organ, i.e. some side effects can occur more or less often depending on whether this medicinal product is being taken to prevent your body from rejecting a transplanted heart or a transplanted kidney.
-For the sake of clarity each side effect is always listed under its highest frequency.
+may be signs or breeding in the stomach of miestines.
+The frequency of certain side effects is dependent on the transplanted organ, i.e. some side effects can occur more or less often depending on whether this medicinal product is being taken to prevent your body from rejecting a transplanted heart or a transplanted kidney.
+For the sake of clarity each side effect is always listed under its highest frequency